 On February 10, 2010, the Company entered into an agreement for an uncommitted line of credit.
 Under this agreement, which is still in place, the Company may borrow up to a total of \$20 million for periods of 7 days, 30 days, 60 days or 90 days at the discretion of the participating bank.
-On December 30, 2012, the Company had \$20.0 million outstanding under the uncommitted line of credit at a weighted average interest rate of .94%.
-On January 1, 2012, the Company had no outstanding borrowings under the uncommitted line of credit.
+On December 29, 2013, the Company had \$20.0 million outstanding under the uncommitted line of credit at a weighted average interest rate of 0.88%.
+On December 30, 2012, the Company had \$20.0 million outstanding under the uncommitted line of credit at a weighted average interest rate of 0.94%.

-The Company used a combination of available cash on hand, borrowings on the uncommitted line of credit and borrowings under the \$200 million facility to repay \$150 million of the Company's Senior Notes that matured in November 2012.
+The Company used a combination of available cash on hand, borrowings on the uncommitted line of credit and borrowings under the \$200 million facility to repay \$150 million of the Company's senior notes that matured in November 2012.

-As of December 30, 2012 and January 1, 2012, the Company had a weighted average interest rate of 5.9% and 6.0%, respectively, for its outstanding debt and capital lease obligations.
-The Company's overall weighted average interest rate on its debt and capital lease obligations was 6.1%, 6.0% and 5.9% for 2012, 2011 and 2010, respectively.
-As of December 30, 2012, \$50.0 million of the Company's debt and capital lease obligations of \$493.0 million were subject to changes in short-term interest rates.
+As of December 29, 2013 and December 30, 2012, the Company had a weighted average interest rate of 6.2% and 5.9%, respectively, for its outstanding debt and capital lease obligations.
+The Company's overall weighted average interest rate on its debt and capital lease obligations was 5.8%, 6.1% and 6.0% for 2013, 2012 and 2011, respectively.
+As of December 29, 2013, \$25.0 million of the Company's debt and capital lease obligations of \$463.6 million were subject to changes in short-term interest rates.

-The Company's public debt is not subject to financial covenants but does limit the incurrence of certain liens and encumbrances as well as the incurrence of indebtedness by the Company's subsidiaries in excess of certain amounts.
+The indentures under which the Company's public debt was issued do not include financial covenants but do limit the incurrence of certain liens and encumbrances as well as the incurrence of indebtedness by the Company's subsidiaries in excess of certain amounts.